InternetElectronic

 Public vs. Private IP Addresses

 Your Internet Service Provider (ISP) assigns a single Public IP Address to your home modem; this is the address the entire global internet sees.
 However, your router acts as a digital traffic cop, assigning unique Private IP Addresses (usually starting with 192.168.x.x or 10.0.x.x) to every smartphone, TV, and laptop inside your house.
 This system, known as NAT (Network Address Translation), allows dozens of electronics to share a single public connection securely.
+A subnet mask (usually 255.255.255.0) tells your devices which IP block is their local neighborhood.

 The Role of DNS (Domain Name System)